|Wolverhampton Wanderers 0 v 2 Ipswich Town|

 The sides are evenly matches over the years, Town winning 27 times (26 in the league), Wolves 27 times (24) and with 20 games (17) ending in draws.

 In September at Portman Road, Town missed a hatful of chances as Wolves left with a 2-0 victory.
 A second-half own goal by Tommy Smith then a long distance strike from sub Tongo Doumbia were enough to take the points with the Blues profligate in front of goal throughout.
-The last league meeting at Molineux came in the closing weeks of Jim Magilton’s time as Town manager in March 2009 and ended 0-0.

 Both sides had chances with Sylvan Ebanks-Blake hitting the bar for the home side, who were top of the Championship and on their way to promotion at the time, while Jon Stead missed a golden opportunity late on for the Blues.

 Town skipper Carlos Edwards is the only player on either side to have represented tonight’s opposition, making five starts and one sub appearance while on loan at Molineux in 2008, during Mick McCarthy's time as boss.